wp-plugins/secsign/readme.txt

 == Installation ==

 1. Login into Wordpress as admin and go to the plugins screen and select the "Add New" submenu.
-2. Then search for "SecSign" and click "Install Now" or click on "Upload" and select the downloaded zip archive.
+2. Search for "SecSign" and click "Install Now" or click on "Upload" and select the downloaded zip archive.
-3. After this activate the plugin in the "Installed Plugins" list.
+3. Activate the plugin in the "Installed Plugins" list.
-4. Go to "Appearance" screen and click the "Widgets" submenu.
+4. Go to the "Appearance" screen and click the "Widgets" submenu.
 5. Drag and drop the "SecSign ID Login" widget to the "Main Sidebar"
 6. Go to the "Settings" screen and select the "SecSign ID Login" submenu.
 7. Change the service address which will be shown to the user in the smartphone app.
-This should match the URL the user sees, when he visits your site.
+This should match the URL the user will see, when he visits your site.
 Optionally, assign SecSign IDs to Wordpress users.

 == Frequently Asked Questions ==